Analysis & Simulation Center

 High temperature, high pressure reactions in real-world production processes can be reproduced using a reaction cell we developed in house, casting light on various black-box phenomena occurring in industrial production processes.
-This technology has been recognized with the Hyogo SPring-8 Award 2011 and with the Advanced Analytical Technology Award 2010 from the Japan Society for Analytical Chemistry.
+This technology has been recognized with the Japan Cement Association Article Award 2014, the Hyogo SPring-8 Award 2011, and the Advanced Analytical Technology Award 2010 from the Japan Society for Analytical Chemistry.

 Scanning electron microscopy observation, theoretical modeling, and optimization techniques are combined to reproduce fluid dynamics phenomena with microporous materials, enabling engineering solutions for novel high-performance filtration systems.
 This technology has been recognized with the Technology Award 2004 from the Japanese Society for Artificial Organs.

 Application of electron microscopy and surface analysis spectroscopy

 Surface analysis techniques such as STEM, XPS, and SIMS are coupled with first-principle theoretical simulations elucidating the interpretation of spectra profiles and yielding information about the underlying atomistic alignment.